ntop/ntopng/doc/src/alerts/host_checks.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Trigger a host alert from an external script via REST API.
 For further information please visit :ref:`RESTAPIDocV2 target` and check the *rest/v2/trigger/host/alert.lua* API.
+Please note that the Check must be enabled from the Settings as any other Behavioural Checks before pushing alerts via REST API.

 *Category: Network*